 Entering individual values into the "varying amounts" fields in the LivePlan forecast can be time consuming.
 This is especially true when your plan is very detailed.
-To make it easier to visualize your numbers, and enter them, we've added an interactive chart that lets you adjust values by clicking and dragging, rather than typing, and see a visual representation of the resulting values.
+To make it easier to visualize your numbers, and enter them, we've added a point-and-click chart that lets you adjust values by clicking and dragging, rather than typing, and see a visual representation of the resulting values.
 Of course, you still have the option to manually enter numbers into the grid.

 In addition to making it easier to enter your values, the chart also allows you to interact with your seasonality curve.
 If you are the owner of a mature business, for example, you are likely to be well acquainted with the seasonality curve for your industry.
 The interactive chart shows you that curve visually and allows you to make adjustments by quickly nudging the numbers.